 For this season, the programme certainly improved, a much larger sized glossy issue with some super historical articles written once again by George Thomson.

 Again, this did not last long, (only 2 seasons) and by the mid 1980s the club's programmes were amongst the worst in the country (right) and pretty well reflected the club's position at the time; in decline, lacking ambition and debt ridden.

-By the start of season 1988/89, (left) the Killie programme was a truly dreadful affair, advert laden and uninspired.
+By the start of season 1988/89, (below right) the Killie programme was a truly dreadful affair, advert laden and uninspired.

-The programme was then taken to an even higher level with Richard Cairns taking over as editor at the start of season 1991/92 (right).
+The programme was then taken to an even higher level with Richard Cairns taking over as editor at the start of season 1991/92 (below left).
 Richard has consistently produced very polished issues over the next decade.

 Killie are the only club in Scotland to have won the 'Scottish Programme Of The Year ' award in all 3 divisions of the Scottish league.